numinit/armokweb/README.md

 We currently support deploying on NixOS in containers.

-The deployment is currently not perfect, copy the `script` folder under `src` to the home folder of the `df` user in the container and restart the container.

-Dwarf Therapist also complains about memory maps missing; you might have to drop a symlink to `memory_layouts` into ~/.local/share/dwarftherapist.
-This should be fixable in nixpkgs at some point.

 To create a Nix container for Armok Web Services, add the following to your `configuration.nix` after cloning this repository: